80

 Chinese emperors used mercury to prolong their lives (3) - although in all probability it had the opposite effect.
 (Despite the fact that mercury is now known to be highly toxic, some traditional Chinese medicines still appear to contain high levels of mercury.
 (7),(8))

-In 1759 Adam Braun and Mikhail Lomonosov obtained solid mercury by freezing a mercury thermometer in a mixture of snow and concentrated nitric acid.
+In 1759 Adam Braun and Mikhail Lomonosov working in St. Petersburg, Russia obtained solid mercury by freezing a mercury thermometer in a mixture of snow and concentrated nitric acid.
 This provided strong evidence that mercury had properties similar to other metals.
 (6)

-In 1772 and 1774, Carl W. Scheele and Joseph Priestley heated mercury oxide and found it yielded a gas that made a candle burn five times faster than normal - they had discovered oxygen.
+In 1772 and 1774, Swedish scientist Carl W. Scheele and English chemist Joseph Priestley heated mercury oxide and found it yielded a gas that made a candle burn five times faster than normal – they had discovered oxygen.
 (9)

 Priestley discovered several gases, such as nitrous oxide (laughing gas) because he collected them over a bath of mercury instead of the more usual water.
 Unlike water, the mercury did not dissolve the gases, leaving them available for discovery.
 (10)